duplode/duplode.github.io/src/posts/_distributive.md

 And yet, there is a problem.
 Given the `(g a -> a) -> a` form is clearly meant to take an extractor and return a value, the type `flip ($)` gives us is too permissive.
-The functions it produce happily accept counterfeit extractors which rely on concrete element types:
+The functions it produce happily accept counterfeit extractors that rely on concrete element types:

 ``` haskell
 ghci> test = (\u -> ($ u)) (Duo 3 4)